 Not only do they happily pose for pictures with their customers, Hal may even break out in song with his Grand Piano by the bar.

-Their wines are quite enjoyable and you can take it from me…visit Clovis Point Wines on your next trip to the North Fork.
+Take it from me…visit Clovis Point Wines on your next trip to the North Fork.
 This is a find!
+We particularly enjoyed their red blends, namely “ARTIFACT” & “ARCHAEOLOGY”!

 I happened to have had on my “Parmigiano Reggiano” hat when I walked in and (as timing would have it) was met by Chef Luce himself.
 At the time, I had no idea who I was talking with until I asked and he then introduced himself and Kristen, our fabulous (as it turned out) waitress with personality.
 We commiserated for a few minutes about the Parmigiano Reggiano cheese factory tours we both experienced in Parma, Italy and a bit of Luce history….and then it was off to the dining area for our burger.